UK accuses EU of brinkmanship over vaccine export threat

 “Keeping supply chains open, keeping trade and vital supplies of medical equipment and vaccines is critically important,” he said.
 “We’ve all been arguing for this.”

-Reporting by William James, writing by Alistair Smout; editing by Michael Holden and Emelia Sithole-Matarise
+Additional reporting by Jan Strupczewski in Brussels; Reporting by William James, writing by Alistair Smout; editing by Michael Holden, Emelia Sithole-Matarise and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.